BigBirdGamer/personal/README.md

 # Developing a turn base combat game
-First Game project using HTML, CSS and JavaScript.
+First Game project

 ## Project Brief
-*Built with HTML, CSS and JavaScript
+* Built with HTML, CSS and JavaScript
-*Use Javascript for DOM manipulation
+* Use Javascript for DOM manipulation
-*Commits to Github frequently or not i will be having mad errors.
+* Commits to Github frequently or not i will be having mad errors.
-*User interaction by clicking
+* User interaction by clicking

 ## Time Frame
  1 Week +

 ## Software used:
-*HTML
+* HTML
-*CSS
+* CSS
-*JavaScript
+* JavaScript
-*Git & GitHub
+* Git & GitHub

 ## Description:
 This is a game where players are able to pick a class of their choosing and fight either of the 2 enemies.
 The game ends when either the players health bar drops to 0 or the enemies.

 ## Deployment:
-*https://personal-sand-nine.vercel.app/ Come check it out
+* https://personal-sand-nine.vercel.app/ Come check it out

-##Instructions:
+## Instructions:
-*Click on the class that interests you the most and battle the enemy!
+* Click on the class that interests you the most and battle the enemy!
 If one enemy was not enough you could always click the next enemy for a stronger monster.

 ## Break Down To-Do List:
 ### Wireframe